 If we oversimplify things somewhat, EFT means combining traditional psychotherapy and acupuncture techniques to overcome what are termed “emotional blocks”, or persistent negative feelings.
 The typical cynic might have already lost interest at the thought of better health through perforation, but scientific examination has, in fact, shown acupuncture to be an effective therapeutic tool in some cases.
 In any case, EFT works by prodding or pressing on certain points of the skin while encouraging the patient to think about the source of their distressing emotions, with no sharp objects involved.

 Calling acupuncture an “ancient art” may be an effective marketing gimmick, but has absolutely no bearing on its effectiveness.
-For one thing, the way it is practiced seems to have undergone significant changes over the past few decades; for another, forecasting the weather by staring at goat entrails also happens to be an ancient art.
-From the standpoint of empirical science, acupuncture is difficult to study because the mechanism by which it operates is completely unknown, leaving aside concepts like yin, yang and qi.
-The needles go in; afterward, there’s a measurable change in endorphin levels and nerve activity, but what on Earth happens in between these two events?
+For one thing, the way it is practised seems to have undergone significant changes over the past few decades; for another, forecasting the weather by staring at goat entrails also happens to be an ancient art.
+From the standpoint of empirical science, acupuncture is difficult to study because the mechanism by which it operates is completely unknown, leaving aside concepts like ying, yang and qi.
+The needles go in; afterwards there’s a measurable change in endorphin levels and nerve activity, but what on Earth happens in between these two events?

 How Effective is EFT?

-In terms of published, credible research, the answer is – not very.
+In terms of published, credible research, the answer is: not very.
 Most licensed psychologists would not even consider recommending it to their patients.
 However, evaluating the success of psychological treatments using quantified metrics is notoriously difficult.
-A patient may experience great benefits over the short term, which fail to hold up over long periods.
+A patient may experience great benefits over the short term, which fail to hold up over longer periods.
 If someone is asked to rate his state of mind for a questionnaire, his response will probably depend mostly on how he feels at that particular moment, not his average disposition over the past week.
 Finally, since the whole body of work behind EFT is a little “out there,” there’s no reliable way to distinguish between good and bad practitioners, even if the fundamental principles are valuable.